oracle-quickstart/oci-prerequisites/README.md

 ## Install Terraform

 Now, we need to install Terraform.
 Instructions on that are [here](https://www.terraform.io/intro/getting-started/install.html).
+I'm on a Mac, so I just put the binary in `/usr/local/bin` to make sure it was in my path.

 You can test that the install was successful by running the command:

     terraform